Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

-# Importing images
+# Importing and editing images

-Rebuild both GUD and GEditor after applying this patch, then create a new project from the rebuilt GUD ROM.
-Older projects can still open and build, but their base ROMs cannot append images.
+Image importing, replacement, and deletion require a project created from a GUD ROM with the `TXTB` and `TXCF` image-import manifest entries.
+If your project already supports image importing, update and rebuild GEditor; no new project or GUD rebuild is needed for the context-menu actions.
+Otherwise rebuild both GUD and GEditor, then create a new project from the rebuilt GUD ROM.
+Older projects can still open and build.

 ```sh
 make